 Centres conducting Marine Emergency Response (MER) shall:

-(a) Prepare, on request from an authorized person, MER analysis and forecast products relating to non-nuclear marine pollution (MER-Non-nuclear Pollution) and/or Search and Rescue (MER-SAR) incidents for global or ocean basin (Atlantic, Pacific, Indian, Arctic and Southern1) [depending on their designation], or part of an ocean basin; the criteria procedures for activation of the regional support and the request form are given in Appendices 2.2.X and 2.2.X+1, respectively;
+(a) Prepare, on request from an authorized person, MER analysis and forecast products relating to non-nuclear marine pollution (MER-Non-nuclear Pollution) and/or Search and Rescue (MER-SAR) incidents for global or ocean basin (Atlantic, Pacific, Indian, Arctic and Southern1) [depending on their designation], or part of an ocean basin; the procedures for activation of the regional support and the request form are given in Appendices 2.2.X and 2.2.X+1;

-(b) As soon as possible, but usually within one hour for a SAR event / four hours for a non-nuclear marine pollution of a request is received from an authorized person, make available a range of products to the requester only in pre-agreed secured method (e.g. by email, or retrieval from the RSMC password protected designated website and/or FTP server); the list of mandatory and recommended products to be made available, including parameters, forecast range, time steps and frequency, is given in Appendix 2.2.XX+2;
+(b) As soon as possible, but usually within one hour for a SAR event / four hours for a non-nuclear marine pollution of a request is received from an authorized person, make available a range of products to the requester only in pre-agreed secured method (e.g. by email, retrieval from the RSMC password protected designated website and/or FTP server); the list of mandatory and recommended products to be made available, including parameters, forecast range, time steps and frequency, is given in Appendix 2.2.XX+2;

 (c) Use default emission source parameters for a Marine Drifting Modelling (MDM) when actual source information is not available; default emission source parameters for a range of scenarios are given in Appendix 2.2.XX+3;

-(d) Make available on a website up-to-date information on the characteristics of their MDM systems (minimum information to be provided is given in Appendix 2.2.XX+4), including type of incidents and geographic coverage, and a user interpretation guide for MER products, including a list of oil and/or noxious and other hazardous and noxious substances, as well as the classification of objects that could be used in the drift models;
+(d) Make available on a website up-to-date information on the characteristics of their MDM systems (minimum information to be provided is given in Appendix 2.2.XX+4), including type of incidents and geographic coverage, and a user interpretation guide for MER products, including a list of oil and/or other hazardous and noxious substances, as well as the classification of objects that could be used in the drift models;

 (e) Participate in MER testing exercises at the request of WMO or International Maritime Organization (IMO), and their Members/Member States, including national authorities; all products provided in this context shall be labelled as “EXERCISE – EXERCISE – EXERCISE" in all pages and in large font.